archdegenerate/archdegenerate/README.md

 <h1>Hej! 👋</h1>

 My name is Tomáš (or Tomas for convenience).
 I am an aspiring software engineer undergraduate from Slovakia, currently studying at VIA University College in Denmark.
-I'm also actively looking for an intership!
+I'm also actively looking for an internship!

 <h2>My Current Tech Stack:</h2>